The Testament of Arkadia: Production

 Producer Sylvia Anderson felt that 'we were really just getting into our stride in this episode—episode twenty-four.
 It was probably a little slower than some of the other episodes, but quite profound.
 I think Johnny Byrne was taking a very interesting concept, and more to the point...we learned about the characters.'
 However, her personal and professional partnership with husband Gerry Anderson came to an end soon after the conclusion of filming.
 Before the wrap party, he made known his intentions of asking for a legal separation.
 Afterwards, she resigned as both the programme's producer and a partner in the Group Three production company.

 It was decided hiring an American head writer would end the time-consuming necessity of ITC New York vetting the scripts (plus bring a more American outlook to the programme).
-Experienced writer/producer Fred Freiberger would be selected for this position, mainly due to his position as show runner for the final season of Star Trek.
+Experienced writer/producer Fred Freiberger would be selected for this position, mainly due to his position as showrunner for the final season of Star Trek.
 With the producer's chair now vacated by Sylvia Anderson, he would assume the dual position of head writer and producer.

 Though the programme was an international success, Sir Lew Grade was disappointed by the series' failure to secure an American network sale.
 This was coupled with its lukewarm reception in Britain (due to the lack of a coordinated network showing on ITV and having been labelled an 'American import').
 In the autumn of 1975, as work progressed on the second series, ITC Entertainment announced to the production team that, unless the format was drastically retooled (specifically favouring American viewers), Space: 1999 would be cancelled.

 Music

-In addition to the regular Barry Gray score (drawn from "Breakaway" and "Another Time, Another Place"), excerpts from Paul Bonneau and Serge Lancen's composition Suite Appassionata—Andante are featured throughout the episode and Jack Arel and Pierre Dutour's 'Picture of Autumn' is used during Ferro and Anna's encounter with the Arkadian intelligence.
+In addition to the regular Barry Gray score (drawn from "Breakaway" and "Another Time, Another Place"), excerpts from Paul Bonneau and Serge Lancen's composition Suite Appassionata – Andante are featured throughout the episode and Jack Arel and Pierre Dutour's Picture of Autumn is used during Ferro and Anna's encounter with the Arkadian intelligence.